Green:Campus

 More sustainability on campus!

-In the "Green:Campus" thematic cluster, the Green Office is working on ideas for a more sustainable campus life.
-The aim is to increase biodiversity and the quality of stay as well as to create an infrastructure that enables a more sustainable campus life.
+As part of the "Green:Campus" thematic cluster, the Green Office is committed to promoting a more sustainable campus life.
+Our aim is to improve the quality of life on campus, increase biodiversity and create an infrastructure that supports sustainable campus life.

 Traffic & Mobility